US Visa Appointment London Waiting Times

 - Do you have a home, vehicle, business, or family in your home country?

 - What are your plans during your time in the US?

 - How will you support yourself financially during your stay?

 - Will you be visiting anyone in the US?

 - What are your plans after your stay in the US?

-Remember that full disclosure is demanded at all time, or you risk being deemed inadmissible on account of fraud or wilful misrepresentation.
+Remember that full disclosure is demanded at all times, or you risk being deemed inadmissible on account of fraud or willful misrepresentation.

-In most cases you can expect to be informed during your appointment if your visa application is successful.
-If so, your passport will be retained for the visa to be issued.
-Your passport will then be returned.
+In most cases, you can expect to be informed of a decision at the end of your visa appointment.
+If your application has been successful and the visa granted, your passport will be retained for the visa to be issued.
+Your passport will then be returned to you by courier.

 This article does not constitute direct legal advice and is for informational purposes only.